Please check back as more camps and activities will be added.

 Bible Baptist Church

-June 18-22: 9:30-11:30 am, ages 3-12th Grade.
+June 17-21: For ages 3 through 12th grade.
 Most parents desire for their children to have good character, but how does that happen?
 At Stillwater’s Character Connection for Kids, we aim to teach good character.
 However, we do not want to just teach them what we think is good, but rather what the Bible has to say about character.
 Whether at school or sports practice, playing with their friends or listening to their parents, we want children to not just have character, but have character built by the Word of God.
-That is where this year’s ocean-themed Bible School, “Sailors of the Savior,” comes in.
+That is where this year’s western-themed Bible School, “Cowboys for Christ,” comes in.
 During the week, boys and girls will participate in songs, games, and the world-famous Penny March.
-Most importantly, will learn lessons about the godly character: Patience, Responsibility, Trustworthiness, Faith, and Obedience.
+Most importantly, will learn lessons about godly character: Trustworthiness, Honesty, Responsibility, Obedience, and Courage.
 Free transportation available in Stillwater and Perkins; Call 405-372-7444 or go to characterconnection.org to enroll.

 First United Methodist Church

-June 11-14: 9:00 am - 12:00 pm, from 4 years to 5th grade.
+June 3-6: For kids 4 years - 5th grade.
 Prepare yourself for another fun-filled Vacation Bible School for kids!
 Learning about Jesus Christ has never been more fun than at VBS!
 Great music, fun games, action-packed story times, and more are only days away.
 Click here for registration.